andreasdr/minitscript/resources/minitscript/man/minitscript.7.md

 - Whats left to do for 1.0 BETA release
   - some adjustments
-    - private members: transpilated/native: check output, it differs from interpreter mode
-    - multi line statement error messages are ugly as fuck???
+    - modules
+    - exceptions
+    - array sub type optimization
+    - passing method arguments with vector of pointer of MinitScript variables
+    - have a more sophisticated parser
+    - have interfaces
-    - make event system optional???
+    - optional: make event system optional??? what about error emits/errors in functions/stacklets???
-    - preprocessor definition for data files
-    - native scripts should also be executable without original scripts(optional) and with changed scripts(interpreted mode)
+    - build system: check executable output directories
-  - tests
+  - parser
-    - native tests for MSC/MINGW
-    - bubblesort benchmark vs java script or other script engines, just to get the idea of current state of performance
+    - improve error messages even more
   - documentation
-    - detailed docu for methods and section
+    - detailed documentation for specific sections and maybe methods
+    - README.md: resolve TODOs
+    - README-BuildingHowTo.md: resolve TODOs
+    - README-Syntax.md: TODO
+    - README-Extension.md: TODO
+    - README-Integration.md: TODO
     - ...
   - installer for Windows
   - installer for MacOSX